 The 31 days of July can be hard on the shippers who don’t plan for the intricacies of finding capacity this month.

-In this blog, we’ll tell you everything you need to know about locating trucking capacity in July including:
+In this article, we’ll tell you everything you need to know about locating trucking capacity in July including:

 - How dry van and reefer capacities are impacted in July